Strategic Impact: Why the “No Zip Code” Model is the Future of Hunger Relief

 Efficiency Through Direct Service

 Community Food Bank operates differently.
 We are a direct to family provider.
 From our 42,000 square foot facility, our professional staff manages the entire lifecycle of a donation.
 We receive the food, we store it in our industrial freezers and coolers, and we put it directly into the hands of the families who need it.
-This is our “Dock to Door” policy, and it works.

 For a donor, this means your contribution travels a shorter distance.
 There is less overhead and a direct line of impact from your gift to a neighbor’s table.